It is freezing as hell and I just want to go home – but I’m already home.

 Hahaha, exactly, if I had to, I would go back to employment without a problem.
 The thing is, I don’t see it as taking orders, I have strong work ethics and I treat my staff well.
 This is maybe why none of them has ever resigned from the company so far.

-Well, maybe not all the bosses are the same.
 What would you suggest to someone struggling to decide between regular employment, self-employment or going into business?

 You know what, if you’re happy where you are, if you’re happy as an employee, just stick to it, stay where you are, it is not worth it to go out there and work like a madman to start a business.
-Starting something out of nowhere is not easy – is never easy, and you shouldn’t believe those who tell you they became overnight millionaires just like that, out of the blue, with no prior investment or hard work.
+Starting something out of nowhere is not easy – it’s never easy, and you shouldn’t believe those who tell you they became overnight millionaires just like that, out of the blue, with no prior investment or hard work.
 But if you are not satisfied with what you do, if you want something more than being a regular employee, then go on and do something different, just take a risk.

 Yes please, let’s talk about the risk thing.
 Everyone points out the risk people take for making a change, but nobody ever considers the risk of not having done it yet – do you agree?